 Milton Glaser (b.1929) is among the most celebrated graphic designers in the United States.
 He has had the distinction of one-man-shows at the Museum of Modern Art and the Georges Pompidou Center.
-In 2004 he was selected for the lifetime achievement award of the Cooper Hewitt National Design Museum.
+He was selected for the lifetime achievement award of the Cooper Hewitt National Design Museum (2004) and the Fulbright Association (2011), and in 2009 he was the first graphic designer to receive the National Medal of the Arts award.
 As a Fulbright scholar, Glaser studied with the painter, Giorgio Morandi in Bologna, and is an articulate spokesman for the ethical practice of design.
-He opened Milton Glaser, Inc. in 1974, and continues to produce an astounding amount of work in many fields of design to this day.
+He opened Milton Glaser, Inc. in 1974, and continues to produce a prolific amount of work in many fields of design to this day.

 To many, Milton Glaser is the embodiment of American graphic design during the latter half of this century.
 His presence and impact on the profession internationally is formidable.
 Immensely creative and articulate, he is a modern renaissance man — one of a rare breed of intellectual designer-illustrators, who brings a depth of understanding and conceptual thinking, combined with a diverse richness of visual language, to his highly inventive and individualistic work. *